bbglab/bbgwiki/docs/Tools/Sequencing_tools/singleCell/Tapestri_pipeline.md

 - **Reference Genome**.
 Custom reference file must be in `.fa.zip` format.
 As of now, there are h19 and mouse reference genomes on Tapestri portal.
 - **Panels**.
 Both DNA and Protein can be either customed or taken from their [Designer catalog](https://designer.missionbio.com/catalog-panels).
 Custom Panels files must be in `zip` format.
 - **FASTQ files**.
 They must be in `.fastq`, `.fastq.gz`, `.fq` or `.fq.gz` format.
 The number of files must be even.
 - **.h5 files** .
-Tapestri Pipeline output file of one run. *i.e.* If we have multiple runs of the sample patients but with different stage of the disease we can merge the runs to produce an .h5 file with
+Tapestri Pipeline output file of one run. *i.e.* If we have multiple runs of the sample patients but with different stage of the disease we can merge the runs to produce an .h5 file with both samples.

 ### Output